 Lower the Frame Rate

 The frame rate option will control the number of frames that you are capturing from every second of the original screen video.
 With that, this will increase the pressure on the GPU, so it will be powerful enough to render all these frames.
 So, the good thing you can do is to reduce the frame rate to 30 or even lower won't affect the video's original quality.
-Basically, this will give enough room to the encoder to deal with the video.
+Basically, this will give enough room for the encoder to deal with the video.
 To do this, read the simple process below.

 - Open the OBS on your PC and go to the settings panel at the lower right corner of the tool.

-- Then, select the "Video" panel from the left side of the screen and hit "Common FPS Values" from the drop-down menu, choose 30 or less.
+- Then, select the "Video" panel from the left side of the screen and hit "Common FPS Values" from the drop-down menu; choose 30 or less.

 - Finally, click "Apply" and "Ok" to apply the changes.
 After that, restart your PC to see if the OBS encoding overloaded fix.